Chapter 2: When a family member is dying

 8. If they are hesitant, let them know that it has been shown that children benefit from an open and honest approach.

 *The designated contact person is responsible for ensuring clear communication between the family, including the student, and the school, which means collaborating with them about what information they want shared, when, and with whom.
-Ideally, this will be someone who knows the student or students well and can forge a good relationship with the parents.
+Ideally, this will be someone who knows the student or students well and can forge a supportive relationship with the parents.

 See also:An early and honest approach

 As an educator who has taken the time to familiarize yourself with even the basics of grief support, you can respectfully offer to share your knowledge with parents so that they can support their children at home while you support them at school.
 If you are the designated contact person, you need to proceed with respect, patience, and compassion.
-Continue to offer leadership but listen carefully to the family’s needs and wishes.
+Continue to offer guidance but listen carefully to the family’s needs and wishes.

 Setting a collaborative tone in your interactions with a family creates a foundation that allows for an important balance between respect for the family’s wishes and open communication that is in the best interests of grieving students in the larger school community.